Sarvesh-Kannan/Sarvesh_Dashboard/README.md

 2. **Detailed Insights Page**: Drill down into performance and satisfaction metrics.
 3. **AI Interaction Page**: Chat with the AI bot for real-time HR assistance.

-*Screenshots of the dashboard can be added here.*
+*Screenshots of the dashboard have been uploaded as jpgs*

 ---